ArturSousaFerreira/summernote/ESOF-docs/Report-5.md

 #### Feature decision

-The Summernote project repository provides a wide range of issues that are fed by its employees, as has been mentioned in previous reports.
-After a careful analysis of it, the group decided to evolve a feature that is based on issue #1885, which is the most recent feature , at the date of this report.
+The Summernote project repository provides a wide range of issues that are fed by the team members and by the community, as has been mentioned in previous reports.
+After a careful analysis of this list, the group decided to evolve a feature that is based on issue #1885, which is the most recent feature, at the date of this report.

 We wanted to chose a feature that was intended about a relatively short time and for that we search about date and with two labels: `feature-request` and `pull-request-wanted`.

 #### Identification of components implementing the feature

 While running the Summernote in the browser, in this case we use Google Chrome, we detect some active components by using the code inspector on that browser.

 [Go to top](#TOP)
 <a name="Linktopullrequest"> </a>
 ## Link to pull request

 After the implementation of the new feature we've made a pull request in order to integrate it into the Summernote library.
 It's available and it's visible here.

 [Go to top](#TOP)
 <a name="Group"> </a>